esenecal/startup/README.md

 ## 🚀 WebSocket deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.
+TO DO: clean up the notification render so it doesn't just say undefined, and comment my code better.
 - [ ] **Backend listens for WebSocket connection** - I did not complete this part of the deliverable.
 - [ ] **Frontend makes WebSocket connection** - I did not complete this part of the deliverable.
 - [ ] **Data sent over WebSocket connection** - I did not complete this part of the deliverable.